twse/bobsgame-fonts/Pixel Sans.md

 * Pokémon Platinum – This font is used in beta release.
 * Populous DS
 * Poupee Girl DS
 * Professor Layton series – This font is used in the Japanese version only.
-Not used in 3DS titles in the franchise.
+Not used in 3DS, Android, iOS and Switch titles in the franchise.
 * QuickSpot – This font is used in the Japanese version only.
 * Ragnarök DS
 * Really?
 Really!
 DS